greggersaurus/OpenSteamController/ReverseEngineering/README.md

     1. Start testing some of this with custom FW? (i.e. does 0x18 to SysConfig1 output data constantly?
 What does this data (reg 0x11 and 0x12) look like?)
     1. Consider settings for variables not used or change so far...0x1000024e?
     1. Consider how and when controller gets to state where trackpad is enabled (i.e. not writing 0x18 to SysConfig1)

+1. What about simulating with 0x20000008 flag set (i.e. after trackpad initialized?

 1. Understand Trackpad ASIC
     1. For fnc0x00002be0() and fnc0x00002d9c() can we make sense of why registers are grouped these ways?